yp-edu/yp-edu.github.io/pages/_materials/web-tech.md

 ## Introduction

-Course about web technologies for 3rd years bachelor students at Sorbonne University.
+Course about web technologies for 3rd year bachelor students at Sorbonne University.

 ## Resources